ConPaaS-team/conpaas/docs/internals.rst

 together.
 The application manager is a process that resides in the first VM that is created when the application is started and is in charge of managing the entire application.
-The application manager represents the single control point over the entire application.
+The application manager represents the single control point for the entire application.

-A ConPaaS service consists of three main entities: the service manager, the service agent and the web frontend.
+A ConPaaS service consists of three main entities: the service manager, the service agent, and the web frontend.
 The service manager is a component that supplements the application manager with service-specific functionality.
 Its role is to manage the service by providing supporting agents, maintaining a stable configuration at any time and by permanently monitoring the